CodeByZach/sublime_php_constructors/README.md

 Commands available are:

-* Generate Constructor for Class
+* Generate PHP Constructor for Class

-This option can be accessed via the contextual menu (right click) or on the command palette.
+This command can be accessed via the _Tools > Packages > PHP Constructors_ or via the Command Palette.

 ##Available Settings